jrnd-io/jr/README-use-emitter-templates.md

 # Emitter usage guide

-This is a list of `jr` commands to run the templates that are linked togheter using emitters.
+This is a list of `jr` commands to run the templates that are linked together using emitters.

 The preconfigured emitters examples have Kafka as output.